Skip to content

 Who will I work for as a land surveyor?

-Your skills as a land surveyor are sought after by a range of different companies.
-You can find land surveyors working in both the public and private domain, and roles are varied.
-Looking to apply?
-Don't just look for surveying companies.
-Look at jobs from:
+The skills held as a land surveyor are sought after by a variety of companies.
+You can find land surveyors working in both the public and private domain, and roles are varied:

 • Geophysics consultancies